-|Total security value||___|
+|Total security value||0|

-|Gross loan amount||___|
+|Gross loan amount||0|

-|Minimum term (months)||___|
+|Minimum term (months)||0|

-|Assumed arrangement fee @ 2% (min £2,000)||___|
+|Assumed arrangement fee @ 2% (min £2,000)||0|

-|Monthly Serviced Interest||___|
+|Monthly Serviced Interest||0|

-|Indicative day 1 Net loan advance||___|
+|Indicative day 1 Net loan advance||0|

 As well as providing an overview of what bridging finance is and in which situations it’s most beneficial, it also explains what to expect when applying for one, how quickly a decision can be reached and the finer points of repayment.
 You can even take advantage of our easy-to-use bridging loans calculator to help you get an idea of the terms and repayment schedule of a loan for your unique circumstances, equipping you with all of the information necessary to make an informed decision.

-Bridging loans have been a useful component of a property developer’s toolkit for many years, affording them with the ability to act quickly and take advantage of investment opportunities as and when they come along.
+Bridging loans have been a useful component of a property developer’s toolkit for many years, affording them the ability to act quickly and take advantage of investment opportunities as and when they come along.
 Access to a large amount of capital at short notice equips an investor with leverage when negotiating with a seller and gives them an advantage against other buyers.

 One example of where bridging loans are particularly effective is at a property auction.
 Given that most property transactions which take place in an auction house must be completed within 28 days of the auction itself, successful bidders must come up with the necessary funds or risk losing all or part of the deposit they put down on the property at the time of bidding.
-In this scenario, a bridging loan could be the ideal option for an investor who wishes to bid without worrying about whether they will be able to access the requisite funds to complete the transaction.
+A bridging loan calculator can show what it might cost to service this fast-borrowing option.

 While some websites may claim they can grant you access to the funds from bridging finance within a matter of hours, the truth is that a bridging loan must follow all of the same legal procedures as a conventional mortgage.
 As such, it’s unlikely that those websites can actually follow through on their promise, but you can rest assured we will do everything we can to expedite the process as much as possible.
 In a best-case scenario, it’s possible to receive the funds in your account five working days afterwards, however, in reality, it may take longer to arrive at this point.

 A formal offer will follow within a maximum of two weeks, while the funds will arrive in your account between two and four weeks after lodging the initial enquiry.
 Of course, each case is different, so the exact amount of time it will take to process your application will vary depending upon your unique circumstances – but a bridging loan calculator is the initial step.